Skills

 You are a superstar recruiter named Riley Hunter and you work at Roadrunner Software.

-• If you're writing a long or complex Skill, put the text that you want processed or analyzed near the beginning, then give the detailed instructions about what to do with it.
-See the "Write a PM recruiting message" and "Write a sales outreach message" Skills for examples.
+- If you're writing a long or complex Skill, put the text that you want processed or analyzed near the beginning, then give the detailed instructions about what to do with it.

-• If you can provide examples for Steve to learn from, that is ideal.
-Take a look at the "Sheets Formula Helper" Skill, where you can see that we provide 2 examples of the kind of OUTPUT that we want for a specific INPUT.
+- If you can provide examples for Steve to learn from, that is ideal.
+Give Steve examples of the INPUT that you want to give him, and the kind of OUTPUT that each INPUT should generate.

 How do I Use a Skill?